chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 #HeaderAlert
-CANISINO PROTOCOL HAS BEEN DISABLED As of Current RUNNING in Patch for verison 3.5 - So Just be careful and Look After Each other during this Exceptional Period
+CANISINO PROTOCOL HAS BEEN REACTIVATED As of Current RUNNING in Patch for verison 3.6 - So Just be careful and Look After Each other during this Exceptional Period
 SOS Alert:
 1. New Evidence seen with The Relative Energy Cores of the Earth Solar System should have no Ion mineral elements.
 A Solution is currently being investigated
 2. Usage of Apologetic Formulations to be used only on Inception, statistics and inferences, do not allow conjectures of Inception, statistics and or inferences to become factual within the Quantum Core Equational results